Our horses

 The Miniature Horses Stud Book was created in 1978, and the breed became standard.

-The "Minis" are now widespread throughout the world, especially in North and South America, Great Britain and the Netherlands.
+The "Minis" are now widespread throughout the world, especially in North and South America, Britain and the Netherlands.

 The Breed